->>>3.338 Design Note: with regard to case 3.335, while it is theoretically possible to bootstrap SPs up from CE to CE by Transferring them multiple times, in practice, the cases where a set of Units of the same Class and Contingent have more than one CE are limited to a range within one grade of each other (e.g. "D"s and "E"s exclusively, or "C"s and "B"s exclusively).
+3.33.10 Design Note: with regard to case 3.335, while it is theoretically possible to bootstrap SPs up from CE to CE by Transferring them multiple times, in practice, the cases where a set of Units of the same Class and Contingent have more than one CE are limited to a range within one grade of each other (e.g. "D"s and "E"s exclusively, or "C"s and "B"s exclusively).
 Garrisons are generally of the same or worse CE than a Side's worst mobile units, so they are partially excepted (3.34).

->>>3.34 SPs in Garrisons.
+3.34 SPs in Garrisons

 As a partial exception to 3.33, Garrisons may accept any SPs, of any Class, Contingent, Nationality, or CE - even Siege Artillery SPs (not Field Artillery).
 However, unless a record is kept (either on paper or with the special SP markers provided) SPs assigned to a Garrison are assumed to be of the Class, Contingent, and CE of the Garrison, and are treated as such if Transferred out of the Garrison.

-3.341 Siege Artillery SPs assigned to Garrisons should be recorded with an extra marker, as they may be used during Siege Resolution (7.2).

-3.342 Some games have actual Garrison Class SPs.
+- 3.341 Siege Artillery SPs assigned to Garrisons should be recorded with an extra marker, as they may be used during Siege Resolution (7.2). - 3.342 Some games have actual Garrison Class SPs.
 Such SPs may only be assigned to Garrison Units.
-See the Exclusive Rules for details.

-3.343 Remember that Notional Garrisons (2.411) can have SPs Transferred to them so that they become Formed, or have some or all of their SPs Transferred away so that they return to Notional status or become Unformed.

-3.344 Play Hint: in order to speed up the game, when Transferring SPs between Fortifications, Garrison counters may be moved from place to place with their SPs attached, rather than formally placing a new counter, transferring the SPs, and removing the old Garrison counter.
+See the Exclusive Rules for details. - 3.343 Remember that Notional Garrisons (2.611) can have SPs Transferred to them so that they become Formed, or have some or all of their SPs Transferred away so that they return to Notional status or become Unformed. - 3.344 Play Hint: in order to speed up the game, when Transferring SPs between Fortifications, Garrison counters may be moved from place to place with their SPs attached, rather than formally placing a new counter, transferring the SPs, and removing the old Garrison counter.
 The parameters of 3.33 must still be adhered to, however.
-Countermix limits on Garrison counters can be temporarily discounted.

->>>3.345 Exception: as a further exception to the general case of this rule, and to 3.33, Transfers out of a Garrison may always be made to Units of Line Infantry Class holding the worst CE in the Garrison Unit's own Contingent, even if that CE is nominally too high to qualify under 3.335 point #2.
-This exception only applies if there is no other way to Transfer an SP out of a Garrison to a mobile Unit.
+Counter mix limits on Garrison counters can be temporarily discounted. - 3.345 Exception: as a further exception to the general case of this rule, and to 3.33, Transfers out of a Garrison may always be made to Units of Line Infantry Class holding the worst CE in the Garrison Unit's own Contingent, even if that CE is nominally too high to qualify under 3.335 point #2.
+This exception only applies if there is no other way to Transfer an SP out of a Garrison to a mobile Unit. - >>>3.346 Battalion Scale.
+Units Subordinate to a Garrison HQ (3.62) act as their own recording device merely by their presence in the Garrison HQ's holding box.

->>>3.35 SP Losses.
+3.35 SP Losses

 A player's forces are subject to losses from a variety of causes.
-Unless the rules specifically state otherwise, it is the owner who determines which Units will suffer any losses in any given situation.
+Unless the rules specifically state otherwise, it is the owner who determines which Units will suffer any losses in any given situation